 Lisa Bull 20:41

 Yeah, I'd say.
 So it's really important to try get references.
-So I try and take something on even if it's not like an ideal handset and like, look for ones that aren't in city centers, or they're not really in premium locations, or maybe like really short ones, just to try and get some references and reviews on your profile.
+So I try and take something on even if it's not like an ideal handset and like, look for ones that aren't in city centres, or they're not really in premium locations, or maybe like really short ones, just to try and get some references and reviews on your profile.
 So that's a really good way to kind of increase it.
 Yeah, like, look for the peak time.
 So whichever country you're in, if it's a school holidays, that's gonna be a busier time you get your certificate, if that really helps.
 Just make sure, make sure you've got a good profile, look through other people's profiles, as well as see, see what the competition's basically saying, kind of just spend a lot of time writing writing profiles and a lot of habits.

 Blaize Pengilly 21:20